Nestor and Double Nestor --

 row, placing on the bottom of the deck any card which would duplicate

 ranks in the same column.
-The last four cards then become the
+The last four cards (almost always would-be

 reserve, which may contain duplicate ranks.
 This is how the game